 But places like Belcampo, Kau, Foothills and Grass & Bone are proving that whole-animal butchery with minimal waste and lots of consumer engagement is completely possible.

 “We have a team of butchers and chefs who can say, ‘Hey, why don’t you try this?’
-If we can show you how to take this amazing cut of meat you’re and turn it into something flavorful and delicious, there’s a real joy and sense of accomplishment on our end—and for our guests—when they can pull it off,” Meiser said.
+If we can show you how to take this amazing cut of meat and turn it into something flavorful and delicious, there’s a real joy and sense of accomplishment on our end—and for our guests—when they can pull it off,” Meiser said.